Well-posedness of the relaxed Electron MHD equations with random diffusion: Introduction

 We consider the unknown magnetic field \( B := B(t,x) \) on the domain \( (0,\infty) \times \T^3 \).
 The strong nonlinearity arising from the term \( \curl \big( (\curl B)\times B\big) \) renders both systems \eqref{eq:Hall-MHD} and \eqref{eq:EMHD} quasilinear.
 This quasilinear nature introduces significant analytical challenges, making them more difficult to handle than semilinear models like the Navier-Stokes equations.

 Using the notation \( J = \curl B \) and standard vector identities, equation \eqref{eq:EMHD_1} can be rewritten as:

+Note that the challenge of the EMHD equations \eqref{eq:EMHD_1_re} in the PDEs analysis is the singular term $(B\cdot \nabla)J$.

-It has been shown in recent works \cite{jeong2024illposednesshallelectronmagnetohydrodynamic, dai2024illposedness2frac12delectronmhd} that the non-resistive EMHD equations (i.e., \(\mu = 0\)) are generically ill-posed in both Sobolev and Gevrey spaces.
-This motivates the search for mechanisms that can restore well-posedness.
-Motivated by the regularization-by-noise approaches developed in \cite{BNSW20} and \cite{HLL25}, we study the EMHD equations with deterministic resistivity replaced by multiplicative noise.
-Specifically, we consider the stochastic model:
+Recent works \cite{jeong2024illposednesshallelectronmagnetohydrodynamic, dai2024illposedness2frac12delectronmhd} have shown that the non-resistive EMHD equations (i.e., $\mu = 0$) are generically ill-posed in Sobolev spaces.
+This highlights the need to explore mechanisms that can restore well-posedness.
+Motivated by the regularization-by-noise framework developed in \cite{BNSW20,HLL25}, we study a relaxed version of the EMHD system in which the deterministic resistivity is replaced by multiplicative noise.
+To further enhance the model’s ability to capture scale-dependent physical effects and improve its mathematical tractability, we also introduce a fractional derivative into the nonlinear term.
+Specifically, we modify the term $(B \cdot \nabla)J$ to $(B \cdot \nabla^\alpha)J$, where $0 < \alpha \leq 1$.
+This change is inspired by recent developments in plasma physics and turbulence modeling, where nonlocal interactions and anomalous diffusion are more accurately described using fractional operators.
+The fractional gradient $\nabla^\alpha$ provides a continuous interpolation between classical local advection ($\alpha=1$) and milder, nonlocal interactions ($\alpha < 1$), offering greater modeling flexibility.
+In this setting, we consider the following stochastic model: